"We appreciate the first class service given."

 We are proud to hold CQS Accreditation, issued by the Law Society.
 This involves the firm undergoing a rigorous audit process which ensures we maintain the highest levels of client care.

 Our Residential Conveyancing team is headed by the Partner in charge, Hatice Mustafa who is a qualified solicitor who has over 18 years' experience in conveyancing.
 The team also consists of Natalie Goddard who is an experienced Qualified Licenced Conveyancer and Conveyancer Emily Holland.
 Natalie's and Emily's work is supervised by the Partner in the department.
-They are supported by our dedicated team of assistants Michelle Wood, Kim Galloway, Natasha Cane and Emily Holland.
+They are supported by our dedicated team of assistants Michelle Wood, Kim Galloway and Natasha Cane.

 We know how important cost is when deciding who to use for leasehold conveyancing, so we review our fees on a regular basis, taking into account clients’ feedback, so we can make sure we always offer great value.